bahodge/tomb-of-annihilation/sessions/Session 41.md

 We go down the stairs and begin exploring the level.
 We find a giant green devil mask that seems to be a "death slide".

 We find a letter next to a dead body and a staff.
+We find another sarcophagus and upon opening it, the room locks and fills with wine.
+We fight some water elementals while [[Munch]] hides inside a sarcophagus.